Bekun67/Motor/README.md

 ## ✨ Features

-### 🧭 Gizmo
+### 🧭 Guizmo
-Transform objects directly in the scene using an intuitive **gizmo** that appears when an object is selected.
+Transform objects directly in the scene using an intuitive **guizmo** that appears when an object is selected.

 ---